ArturoDent/find-and-transform/README.md

 	"command": "findInCurrentFile.upcaseKeywords"   // from the settings
 },                                                	// any "args" here will be ignored, they are in the settings

-{
-	"key": "alt+s",
-	"command": "runInSearchPanel.upcaseSwap"        // from the settings
-},                                                	// any "args" here will be ignored, they are in the settings

 // below: a generic "findInCurrentFile" keybinding commands, no need for any settings to run these